alrieckert/lazarus/images/README.txt

 bookmark.lrs - Icons for bookmarks
-codetoolsdefines.lrs - Icons for CodeTools Defines Editor components_images.lrs - Icons and pics for lcl components mainicon.lrs - This is the IDE program icon. laz_images.lrs - The icons for the speedbuttons, the menu (Open, Save,...),
+codetoolsdefines.lrs - Icons for CodeTools Defines Editor components_images.lrs - Icons and pics for lcl components laz_images.lrs - The icons for the speedbuttons, the menu (Open, Save,...),
                  package windows, codeexplorer
 splash.lrs - the lazarus logo at IDE start